WebAssembly/spec/document/core/appendix/algorithm.rst

      return frame.end_types

    func unreachable() =
-     opds.resize(ctrl[0].height)
+     opds.resize(ctrls[0].height)
-     ctrl[0].unreachable := true
+     ctrls[0].unreachable := true

 Pushing a control frame takes the types of the label and result values.
-It allocates a new frame record recording them along with current height of the operand stack and marks the block as reachable.
+It allocates a new frame record recording them along with the current height of the operand stack and marks the block as reachable.

 Popping a frame first checks that the control stack is not empty.
 It then verifies that the operand stack contains the right types of values expected at the end of the exited block and pops them off the operand stack.